 Discover five shrubs which look good in May, below.

-These standout shrubs are available in just about every colour.
-Groups of mature rhododendrons look truly spectacular when they come into bloom in April and May.
+These standout shrubs are available in a huge range of colours.
+Groups of mature rhododendrons look spectacular when they come into bloom in April and May.

 An attractive shrub with interesting crinkled-looking leaves and panicles of flowers arranged in loose layers.
-Cultivars to grow include ‘Mariesii’, which has distinctly veined leaves.
-Watch out for viburnum beetle.
+Cultivars to grow include Viburnum plicatum ‘Mariesii’, which has distinctly veined leaves.

 Many flowering dogwoods will be coming into bloom in May.
 This includes the wedding cake tree (Cornus controversa), pictured, as well as other species like Cornus florida and Cornus canadensis.